 New England Youth Theater

 Turn left onto Flat St.

 Although smaller in size to its big sister Saturday Market, the Downtown Market offers a fantastic array of fresh farm produce and goods as well as delicious prepared foods from our on site food vendors.
-Featuring Bread from the Earth, Basin Farm, Circle Mountain Farm, Lost Barn Farm, and more!
+Featuring Bread from the Earth, Full Plate Farm, Circle Mountain Farm, Lost Barn Farm, and more!

 Can I bring my dog to the market?

 Dogs are not allowed within the market grounds.
 Service dogs are expected to be restrained on a leash.
 Thank you for your understanding.

 The market has partnered with the Rich Earth Institute and offers three portable bathroom units.
 One collects urine, which is converted into fertilizer, one is a composting system that uses sawdust, and the third is a conventional handicap accessible unit.
 There is also a drinking fountain and running water for general use.

 Is there public transportation available to the market?